Nikhil Pingle

-Nikhil Pingle is an Indian figure skater.
+Nikhil Pingle (born 29 June 1999) is an Indian figure skater.
 He started skating at the age of 7.He started with recreational skating and transitioned into competitive speed skating for a duration of 4 years.
 His experiences with speed skating made leeway for artistic roller skating.
 It led him to pursue figure skating where he has competed in a number of tournaments including the 2017 Asian Winter Games in Sapporo, Japan.